hrydgard/ppsspp-site/docs/psp-hardware/gpu/ge-overview.md

 You can turn off the T&L pipeline and put it in "through mode".
 In this mode, vertex data just goes straight through from the vertex buffer to the rasterizer, without any clipping or transform.

+When T&L is on and a clip/clamp flag is set, triangles are clipped against a single plane, Z=-W. See the [GE vertex pipeline](/docs/psp-hardware/gpu/ge-vertex-pipeline) article for details.

 Vertex formats have a fixed component order.
 The following component formats are supported:

 - Color: